 I couldn’t imagine a better place to stay than Nick’s Cove.
 Nestled on Tomales Bay, the beautifully maintained seaside cottages are idyllic.
 Micheal Bauer said it best in the SF Chronicle, “It seems impossible to believe it’s still in the 415 area code.”
 I couldn’t agree more — these cozy, well-appointed cottages take you worlds away.
 Staying in the two bedrooms and two baths “Bandit’s Bungalow,” I settled in for a night disconnected.
 The plush bed, the clawfoot tub, and a crackling fire were anchors to the experience.
 In the morning, breakfast was delivered with hot coffee while birds grazed over the glassy waters of Tomales Bay — I could have sat on that deck forever.

 Nick’s Cove is also home to the Croft.
-Their own vegetable garden that produces many of the ingredients found in the restaurant.
-I loved dining that night in the restaurant, catching the sunset over the water and then settling into my room for the night.
+Their own vegetable garden produces many of the ingredients found in the restaurant.
+I loved dining that night in the restaurant, catching the sunset over the water, and then settling into my room for the night.

 Where to Dine in Point Reyes Station